How to choose between PG vs VG e-liquid?

 Propylene Glycol (PG) : better throat hit and flavor.

-PG e-liquid is thinner and produces more of a “throat hit” than VG e-liquid does, which simulates the feel of smoking better.
-PG e-liquid also has a higher rate of sensitivity for some people, meaning that some people just can't use PG in their vape.
-Usually side effects are mild allergy symptoms.
+PG e-liquid is thinner and produces more of a “throat hit” than VG e-liquid does, which simulates the feel of smoking.
+But PG e-liquid also has a higher rate of sensitivity for some people, meaning that some people just can't use PG in their vape.
+Side effects are usually mild allergy symptoms.

 Is PG or VG safer to inhale?